 Calculating Cashflows with the Payment Profile

-Please download the Excel workbook titled “Debtor Example” attached at the bottom of this help note.
+Please download this Excel Workbook titled “Debtor Example”.
 We will follow a Sales and Debtor example but you should be aware the exact same principles can be applied to Creditors.
 As we work through the calculations, you should follow along with the workbook's sample data and included formulas.

 Note: For simplicity we have excluded GST (Tax) in this example, but in reality GST is also being factored and added to cashflows according to each account's Tax Code setting.